 The HIV case management system has served as an essential doorway to medical care, support services, and life-sustaining medications to meet the needs of Texans living with HIV.
-Since its beginning, many things have changed, and as good business practice calls for a periodic review of systems, DSHS began this project.
+Because of the many changes over time, we began periodic reviews of the systems on this project.

 Did you conduct research?